 Andre the Giant passed away in 1993 in a Paris hotel room from congestive heart failure, stemming from his undiagnosed acromegaly.
 He was in Paris to attend the funeral of his own father, and passed shortly after at 46.

 Roussimoff wanted to have his body cremated and his ashes spread at his North Carolina ranch, however no crematorium in France was able to handle a body that large.
-Therefore, the cremation was held in the United States, and his ashes were spread in Ellerbe, North Carolina.
+Therefore, the cremation was held in the USA, and his ashes were spread in Ellerbe, North Carolina.